gopher-fleece/gleece-docs/src/pages/gleece-article.md

 The final generated code is designed to behave like human-written code; Fast, readable, easily debuggable, and bypassable, when necessary.

-### How Developer's Experience Should Looks Like?
+### What Should The Developer's Experience Look Like?

-The developer experience should looks like this, simply create strct, declare function and Go.
+The developer experience should looks like this, simply create struct, declare function and Go.

 ```go
 // @Description Example object